jedisom/Machine-Learning-Engineer-Nanodegree/Chinese_Learning/README.md

 1. fork/clone this repository to your local computer.
 2. Make sure you are in the top-level project directory Chinese_Learning/ (that contains this README).
 3. Run: `python supervised_learner.py` in the command line

+Alternatively:
+1. fork/clone this repository to your local computer.
+2. Open your preferred Python IDE and make sure the working directory is set to the top-level project directory Chinese_Learning/ (that contains this README).
+3. Run the `supervised_learner.py` in the IDE

 ##Udacity Assignment Guidelines
 >###Capstone Project Guidelines